 NIH: National Institutes of Health

-- Clinical Research and Clinical Trials (National Institute of Child Health and Human Development) Also in Spanish
+- Clinical Research (Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

-- Frequently Asked Questions about Clinical Research (National Human Genome Research Institute)
+- Clinical Research FAQ (National Human Genome Research Institute)

 Videos and Tutorials